dreammelter/rmxmud/README.md

 The general idea here is to take a thread of text or other UGC elements and give them a little more context.

 ![dark mode screenshot](imgs/flatGlass_early-preview.jpg)
 Another theme for testing (and dark mode.)
+Can also click in the "canvas" area to add points and click points to remove them (after a split second.)
+These points will eventually open up a menu that can contain local chat thread, room features, or other actions.